shahriarHasan09/PlatoonSAFE/README.md

 motivated by the fact that a user can define their own contracts without having deep knowledge on the OMNeT++ simulation framework.
 It is possible to modify the `.txt` file to accommodate such user defined contracts.
-The file is located in the directory `runtimeManager/input/contract.txt`.
+The file is located in [contracts.txt](src/veins/modules/application/platooning/runtimeManager/input/contracts.txt).
 A parser is developed to parse the input to the OMNeT++ `contract` class type.
-The parser grammar can be found in the directory `runtimeManager/rmParser/parserGrammars`.
-If a user defines their own contracts they need to set the `readContractFromInputFile` parameter in the `RMModule.ini` file to `true`; in that case, the default contracts will be ignored.
+The parser grammar can be found in the directory [rmParser/parserGrammars](src/veins/modules/application/platooning/runtimeManager/rmParser/parserGrammars/).
+If a user defines their own contracts they need to set the `readContractFromInputFile` parameter in the [`RMModule.ini`](/examples/human/RMModule.ini) file to `true`; in that case, the default contracts will be ignored.

 https://github.com/shahriarHasan09/PlatoonSAFE/blob/796c4232fe1ff68e2db9313ae357869845d5b562/src/veins/modules/application/platooning/runtimeManager/input/contracts.txt#L13-L14